Energy-Review.co.uk

 Just like E.ON Next, Octopus put their green energy credentials at the forefront of its offering.
 They offer 100% renewable electricity on all tariffs as standard.
 Much of this they generate at their own plants, and they invest heavily in the production of renewable electricity and green gas from biomass plants.

-Trustpilot is the most reliable website to compare 1,000’s of genuine customer reviews.
+Trustpilot is the most reliable website for comparing 100,000s of genuine customer reviews.
 Here is our comparison based on the information available:

-We have to assume the low number of E.ON Next reviews is due to them only being around since 2020 as there is a significant difference.
+We have to assume the lower number of E.ON Next reviews is due to them only being around since 2020, as there is a significant difference.

 Both companies respond to customer reviews, both good and bad.